ehilgemann/HilgemannHome/about.md

     </div>
     <div id="right_col">
         <h3>OBSERVING</h3>
-		<p align="justify"> I moonlight as a telescope operator at the renouned Griffith Observatory.
-You can find me there once or twice a week running telescopes and educating the public on space and astronomy.</p>
+		<p align="justify"> You can sometimes find me moonlighting as a telescope operator at the iconic Griffith Observatory.
+I consider it a privelidge to work with the historic Zeiss Refractor and to share the night sky with the public.</p>

 		<br>